MIT conducts research to make AI smarter

 Why is this so important?

-Many AI models, even advanced ones, can sometimes exhibit so‑called ‘hallucinations’—providing erroneous or unfounded answers.
+Many AI models, even advanced ones, can sometimes exhibit so‑called ‘hallucinations’—they produce erroneous or unfounded answers.
 In sectors where decisions carry heavy weight, such as medical diagnosis or autonomous driving, this can have disastrous consequences.
 Themis AI developed Capsa, a platform that applies uncertainty quantification: it measures and quantifies the uncertainty of AI output in a detailed and reliable manner.

 How does it work?